mcuntz/mcplot/docs/html/_sources/userguide.rst

 :class:`matplotlib.gridspec.GridSpec` but is used with :meth:`matplotlib.figure.Figure.add_axes`.
-It returns the tuple `(left, bottom, width, height)` for subplots with :meth:`matplotlib.figure.Figure.add_axes`.
+It returns the tuple `(left, bottom, width, height)` for subplots with :meth:`~matplotlib.figure.Figure.add_axes`.

-* **nrow** is set to 3 by default and **ncol** to 2, which gives six plotting panels on a DIN A4 page.
+* **nrow** is set to 3 by default and **ncol** to 2, which gives six plotting panels on a DIN A4 page, which has a ratio between 3/2 and 4/3.
 * The further class variables **left** (0.125), **right** (0.9),
   **bottom** (0.11), **top** (0.88), **hspace** (0.1), and **vspace**
-  (0.1) are fractions of the figure width and height and the same as the current defaults of :class:`matplotlib.gridspec.GridSpec`, except for hspace and vspace, which were halved.
-The latter are abbreviations for `horizontal space` and `vertical space` between subplots, which is more mnemonic for me than `wspace` for `width reserved for space between subplots` and `hspace` for `height reserved for space between subplots` in :class:`matplotlib.gridspec.GridSpec`.
+  (0.1) are fractions of the figure width and height and the same as the current defaults of :class:`matplotlib.gridspec.GridSpec` (Matplotlib v3.9), except for **hspace** and **vspace**, which are half the corresponding GridSpec values (`wspace` and `hspace`, resp.). **hspace** and **vspace** are abbreviations for `horizontal space` and `vertical space` between subplots, which is more mnemonic for me than `wspace` for `width reserved for space between subplots` and `hspace` for `height reserved for space between subplots` in :class:`~matplotlib.gridspec.GridSpec`.
 * It is good practice to increase the figure counter **ifig** if opening a new figure.

 **Legend**

-There are class variables for the some of the main keywords of :meth:`matplotlib.axes.Axes.legend` with defaults adapted for a bit tighter layout:
+There are class variables for some of the main keywords of :meth:`matplotlib.axes.Axes.legend` with defaults adapted for a tighter layout:

 * The length of lines in the legend (**handlelength**) is set to 1.5, and the padding to the text (**handletextpad**) is set to 0.4.
-* The vertical space between label rows (**labelspacing**) is set to 0.4, and the horizontal space between label columns (**columnspacing**) is set to 1.
+* The vertical space between label rows (**labelspacing**) is set to 0, and the horizontal space between label columns (**columnspacing**) is set to 1.
 * **frameon** for the frame around the legend is set to False.
 * **loc** is set to 'upper right'. **xbbox** and **ybbox**, to be